 Fort Belvoir’s Contacts:

-ERP welcomes family members, active duty service members, retirees, and DOD civilians in the metropolitan area.
+ERP welcomes family members, active duty service members, retirees and DOD civilians in the metropolitan area.
 ERP seeks to prepare individuals to identify and develop marketable career skills for use in the current or future job market.
 Services available include employment/career counseling, resume and federal application assistance, information and referral, job banks, job search workshops, computers, printers and fax as well as a resource library and outreach programs on request.
 ERP has a ninety percent success rate in finding positions for their clients.
 Most clients find employment by enrolling in the ERP program and using the direct referral program.
 To enroll in ERP you need to attend an Orientation.
-Orientation is held every Tuesday, 12:45-2:30pm.
+Orientation is held on Tuesdays, 12:45-2:30pm.
+Call to register.
 Presenters at the orientation include: ERP, Civilian Personnel Advisory Center, and Non Appropriated Fund Personnel.
 Call 703-805-1836/4590 to register for the Employment Orientation.

 Employer Recruiting Sessions/Job Fairs